cni-iisc/cni-website/_workshops/2024/ebpf.md

 <br>

 #### In-person participation
-**We've sent confirmation email to those who have registered for in-person participation until March 10, 2024.
-If you have registered on or before March 10 and not received a confirmation email (please check your spam folder too), please email outreach.cni@iisc.ac.in**
+**We've sent confirmation email to those who have registered for in-person participation until March 13 (5pm).
+If you have registered before the indicate time and not received a confirmation email (please check your spam folder too), please email outreach.cni@iisc.ac.in**

-_The slots for in-person participation are almost full.
-Please indicate your intent for attending in-person through the registration form and we'll confirm your in-person slot by March 13 through email._
+_The slots for in-person participation are full.
+You can still register for online participation.

 #### Online participation
 We'll send an email with Zoom link to join over email to all registered participants. _If you haven't received an email from outreach.cni@iisc.ac.in with online meeting link by March 14, please email outreach.cni@iisc.ac.in_.